AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 Adobe Campaign provides a platform for designing cross-channel customer experiences and an environment for visual campaign orchestration, real-time interaction management and cross channel execution.

 Initialy only available through a rich [client console](#ac-client), Campaign now provides a new web user interface with enhanced usability, accessibility, and a new design to significantly improve your user experience.
-This new modern UI simplifies marketing campaign design and delivery, and brings consistency consistent with other Adobe solutions, including Adobe Experience Platform.
+This new modern UI simplifies marketing campaign design and delivery, and brings consistency, along with other Adobe solutions, including Adobe Experience Platform.

 ![](assets/home.png)